kylepls/EzSkype/README.md

 ### Usage

-Basic bot usage can be found
+Basic bot usage can be found on the [wiki](https://github.com/AkHo1ic/EzSkype/wiki)